 She was always very supportive of anything I wanted to do or try.
 She was never a person to say, "You can't do that" or, "You shouldn't do that."
 It was always, "OK!
 What are we going to do to make that happen?"

-I’m looking forward to all the awesome science that's going to come out of the Juno mission.
+I’m also looking forward to all the awesome science that is going to come from the Psyche and Europa Clipper missions.

 What do you do for fun?

-I read a lot, and it used to be 100 percent science fiction and fantasy, but a few years ago I discovered the world of nonfiction.
-I just wander through the stacks of the library and pick up whatever catches my attention.
-I feel like I've learned so much!
-I also watch documentaries on Netflix.
-There is so much great stuff to learn out there.
+I read a lot.
+It used to be 100% science fiction and fantasy, but several years ago I discovered the world of nonfiction.
+I just wander through the stacks of the library (well, these days, mostly virtual electronic stacks) and pick up whatever catches my attention.
+I also love watching movies – and similarly, while I used to focus on sci-fi and fantasy, some years ago I discovered and fell in love with documentaries.

 I also like studying languages: I’ve been working on my Spanish fluency for years.
 Most recently though, I have gotten totally sucked into the world of Korean dramas.
 About a year ago I decided to just dig in and learn to read, write, and speak Korean, too.
 That way I can claim all those hours spent immersed in the shows are still educational, LOL.